Abstract

 Periods, Nullifiers, and Sessions

-Subsidy claims are bound to a per-period nullifier derived from a World ID 4.0 Uniqueness Proof:
+Subsidy claims are bound to a per-period nullifier derived from a World ID 4.0 Uniqueness Proof with rpId = WORLD_ID_SUBSIDIES_RP_ID, the current-period claim action (see Storage Layout), and a signal per Signal Binding.

 Every Uniqueness Proof natively carries an issuerSchemaId (mandatory public input in the circuit).
 The nullifier is credential-independent: for a given World ID and period it does not depend on issuerSchemaId.
 To claim budget for multiple credentials against the same period nullifier, the authenticator builds a single ProofRequest containing one RequestItem per credential the WorldID holds; all RequestItems MUST carry the same signal (the shared claimSubsidy signal described under Signal Binding) so every emitted proof has the same signal_hash public input.
 This yields one per-credential proof for each issuerSchemaId, all sharing the same nullifier and signal_hash (see World ID 4.0).
 The full bundle is submitted in a single atomic claimSubsidy call.

-The sessionId associated with a nullifier is generated by the authenticator through an OPRF call at initial-claim time and is NOT a caller-chosen value.
+The sessionId associated with a nullifier is generated by the authenticator through an OPRF call.
 It is stored by the component on the first claimSubsidy call for a given nullifier and retained for Session Proof verification during the period.

 Signal Binding